SepidehHosseinian/SepidehHosseinian/README.md

 - 👯 I’m looking to collaborate on **MLOps and NLP projects**.

-- 💬 Ask me about NLP, MLOps, and Microservices
+- 💬 Ask me about NLP and MLOps.

 - 📃 My AI|MLOps channel on Telegram: [@LetsSpeakAI](https://t.me/LetsSpeakAI)